0xslipk/cross-chain.js/README.md

 # cross-chain.js
-A way to connect with multiples chains (Ethereum, BSC, Polygon, Fantom or Terra ) at the same time.
+A way to connect with multiples chains (Ethereum, BSC, Polygon, Fantom, Polkadot or Terra ) at the same time.